cweiske/phubb/README.rst

   - As many worker-processes as you want to speed it up
   - Notifications get only sent when lease time is >= NOW()
+  - Notifications get only sent when the content changed. phubb uses etag, last modified and a hash on the content to check that.
 - Re-pinging a subscriber when it failed (exponential back-off)